raspiblitz/raspiblitz/README.md

 *You can also backup the SCB to another local drive, e.g. an USB stick:*

-You can use a small USB thumb drive (everything over 128MB is fine).
-Format it on your laptop as FAT32 (or ext4 if you have a linux laptop).
-Then plug it into a free USB port on your RaspiBlitz (use one of the USB 2 port - not the blue ones if possible).
+You can use a small USB thumb drive (everything over 120MB is fine).
+Please dont use a second HDD/SSD for this because that might drain too much power and could hurt the security of your data more then it helps.

-In the `/mnt/hdd/raspiblitz.conf` the parameter `localBackupDeviceUUID='[DEVICEUUID]'` can be set to activate this feature.

-The `DEVICEUUID` of your Thumbdrive you get when you see if you call on the terminal `lsblk -o NAME,SIZE,UUID`
+To activate this feature go to MAINMENU > SETTINGS > 'StaticChannelBackup on USB Drive' and follow the instructions.

 To test it - open or close a channel and check if you find a copy of `channel.backup` in the specified location.
 You can check the background-script logs to see details on errors: `sudo journalctl -f -u background`